GeunhwaJeong/haneul-new/doc/src/contribute/index.md

+---
-## Contributing to Haneul
+title: Contributing to Haneul

-TODO: Define basic system requirements for a reliable environment: recommended OS and required packages.
+---

 To contribute, ensure you have the latest version of the codebase.
 To clone the repository, run the following:
 ```bash